Weave Code

 Product Decisions This Supports

-• Performance Optimization: Provides connection pooling, query batching, and platform-specific optimizations (e.g., PostgreSQL array support) to improve latency and throughput.
+• Performance Optimization: Use DBAL’s connection pooling, query batching, and platform-specific optimizations (e.g., MySQL’s TINYINT vs. TINYINT(1)) to improve query execution speed and reduce database load.

 When to Consider This Package